 Data from the two rounds of interviews will be analyzed in detail to identify themes, common experiences, strategies, and challenges, and differences that emerge between farm operations and farmer experiences.
-The final round of interviews will be conducted in fall 2020 and winter 2021.
-All data will be analyzed and used to inform the development of a case study publication and webinar in 2021.
+The final round of interviews were be conducted in fall 2020 and winter 2021.

-Case study farmers have or will be participating in educational/outreach programming.
-Andy Klemp, Klemp Farms, hosted a field day as part of the 2019 Purdue Extension-Organic Agriculture Summer Program Series (see below); Andy Ambriole, BioSteward Farms, participated in the farmer panels of the Transition to Organic Grain Production Workshop on day one of the 2019 Indiana Organic Grain Farmer Meeting.
+One of the case study farmers participated in educational/outreach programming, e.g., Andy Ambriole, BioSteward Farms, participated in the farmer panels of the Transition to Organic Grain Production Workshop on day one of the 2019 Indiana Organic Grain Farmer Meeting.

 Phase 1: There appears to be three main themes that summarize our findings.
 First, large system dynamics are a critical consideration for the adoption of organic practices and pursuit of certification.
 Within such, the predominance of rented land and tight margins create short-term orientation that constrains long-term investments like organic certification.
 Additionally, the system lock-in aspects, which include large scale, low labor, and high inputs that collectively comprise and agricultural treadmill inhibit adoption.
 Second, social pressures abound in the data and are present as both barriers and facilitators to the decision.
 In both positive and negative directions, the influence of service providers, dominant values/mental models, social pressures (more so negative ones against organic), social networks (or lack thereof), and lack of peer models and mentors are significant variables.
 Third, market questions and concerns, including barriers to markets and uncertainty about markets and prices appear to limit shifts towards organics.
 Finally, demographics appear vital in the story of who is shifting to organics.
 Our data indicated that as farmers age the likelihood of transitioning to organic decreases.
 Additionally, members of Plain communities, predominantly Amish, are engaged in a style and scale of farming that best lends itself to organic production systems and certification.